novoda/progression-framework/frameworks/engineering/associate_product_engineer.md

 ### Consulting
 - Has limited familiarity with the subject but understands domain and can have a discussion
 - Has an understanding of project needs and can achieve team consensus on tasks, deliverables, outcomes and responsibilities.
 Is aware of core business structures, processes, management and disciplines
-- Researches and understands client agenda and issues
+- Aims to understand priorities, issues and agenda of the client
-- Identifies and uses a wide range of knowledge sources
+- Is able o draw on a wide range of resources to inform decision-making and recommendations
-- Works in one or more stages of project delivery
-- Shows the ability to draw and close own deliverables
+- Is able to identify and complete tasks with minimumal guidance

 ### Communication and Collaboration
 - Can work independently following briefing